AnimalLogic/maya-usd/README.md

 + For each PR we make internally, we should tag as "nopushtoadsk" or "pushtoasdk".
 We want to keep "nopushtoadsk" to a minimum as these cause merge conflicts

+# FAQ
-# Why do this as a separate git repo?
+## Why do this as a separate git repo?
 See https://www.al.com.au:8443/display/~eoinm/Options+for+dev+workflow+Transition+from+AL_USDMaya+to+maya-usd for background info

+## Where are the docs
+Autodesk have removed the AL_USDMaya docs from their repo.
+The most up to date docs are here https://github.al.com.au/rnd/AL_USDMaya/blob/develop/docs.
+We should probably move those docs to this repo